conectado/taping-memory-blog/static/articles/3_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_3).md

 features = ["serve"]
 ```

-And now `Cargo.toml` should look like
+And now `Cargo.toml` should look like:

 ```rs
 Cargo.toml